joeokat/Portfolio2.0/README.md

-# This is my digital business card
+# This is my Freelance Portfolio

+A professional UIUX Designer and a PWA Developer, Helping businesses & individuals achieve their goals and exceeding their expectations through Product Design and Development.

-Expert in Professional IT Services with a keen interest in building UIs with Figma and React.
+Expert in Professional IT Services with a keen interest in building UIs with Figma and HTML/CSS.

 I try to keep up with best design practices, and always looking for new things to learn.
 I am available for any kind of job opportunity that suits my current skills.